abreits/amqp-ts/README.md

 Overview    <a name="overview"></a>
 --------

-AmqpSimple is a library for nodejs written in Typescript that simplifies communication with AMQP message busses.
+Amqp-ts is a library for nodejs that simplifies communication with AMQP message busses written in Typescript.
 It has been tested on RabbitMQ.
 It uses the [amqplib](http://www.squaremobius.net/amqp.node/) library by [Michael Bridgen (squaremo)](https://github.com/squaremo).

 This is a work in progress currently in a beta state.